 Cash compensation.
 Mr. Clancy will receive a base salary of \$250,000.
-In addition, Mr. Clancy will be eligible for an annual cash performance bonus of up to 80% of base salary.
+In addition, Mr. Clancy will be eligible for an annual cash performance bonus ranging from 26.7% of base salary with no minimum, to a maximum bonus of 80% of base salary.
 As described above, the two performance metrics for 2010 include adjusted operating margin and EBITDA, with each of the performance metrics accounting for one-half of Mr. Clancy's bonus potential.
 For each performance metric, Mr. Clancy would not be eligible to receive a bonus if actual performance were less than 80% of target.
-If actual achievement of a performance metric were exactly 80% of target, Mr. Clancy would be eligible to receive 26.7% of his maximum bonus potential with respect to that performance metric.
-If actual achievement of a performance metric, increasing ratably from 26.7% to 40% of the maximum bonus potential for that performance metric.
-Finally, if actual achievement of a performance metric, increasing ratably from 26.7% to 40% of target, Mr. Clancy would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 26.7% to 40% of target, Mr. Clancy would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 40% to 80% of the maximum bonus potential for that performance metric.
+If actual achievement of a performance metric.
+If actual achievement of a performance metric were between 80% and 100% of target, Mr. Clancy would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 26.7% to 40% of target, Mr. Clancy would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 40% to 80% of target, Mr. Clancy would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 40% to 80% of the maximum bonus potential for that performance metric.
 The amount of bonus payable to Mr. Clancy will be determined by our compensation committee following the end of the year, based on the level of achievement of the performance objectives.